 While inflammation is a necessary part of immune function, chronic inflammation can lead to serious health conditions that can contribute to long-term, ongoing problems.
-Reducing inflammation may help you manage pain and discomfort and improve your own health.
+Reducing inflammation levels may help you manage pain and discomfort and improve your own health.
 Learn more about how to reduce inflammation in the body below.

-You can easily check your body’s levels of hs-CRP, a key inflammation marker, from the comfort of home with the at-home inflammation test.
+You can easily check your body’s inflammation levels of hs-CRP, a key inflammation marker, from the comfort of home with the at-home inflammation test.

-Inflammation is your body’s natural response to illness and injury.
+Inflammation is your body’s natural inflammatory response to illness and injury.
 It helps the immune system repair damaged tissue while defending from any viruses, bacteria, and other invasive microbes.
-Without inflammation, a simple cut or wound would become severe, and any basic illness would become much more serious.
+Without systemic inflammation, a simple cut or wound would become severe, and any basic illness would become much more serious.